oliviawestmacottssw/SSW.Rules.Content/rules/do-you-make-sure-that-the-test-can-be-failed/rule.md

 {
    return 0;
 }
-Good Example: The test fails by returning an invalid result​​​​
+Good Example: The test fails by returning an invalid result

 In this case, the test will fail because the behavior is incorrect.
 It is not correctly adding the two numbers.